 Cosmetic dentistry states to any dental work that improves the appearance of a person's teeth, gums.
 It mainly focuses on enhancement dental aesthetics in color, position, shape, size, alignment and overall smile appearance.
-It involves the addition of a dental material to teeth or gums, removal of tooth structure or gums, straightening of teeth accompanied by an improvement in the appearance of face.
+It involves the addition of a dental material to teeth or gums, removal of tooth structure or gums, straightening of teeth accompanied by an improvement in appearance of face.

 Restorative Dentistry is the study, analysis and integrated management of diseases of the oral cavity, the teeth and supporting structures.
-It comprises the rehabilitation of the teeth and the oral cavity to functional, psychological and aesthetic necessities of the individual patient, including the co-ordination of multi-professional working to achieve these objectives.
+It comprises the rehabilitation of the teeth and the oral cavity to the functional, psychological and aesthetic necessities of the individual patient, including the coordination of multi-professional working to achieve these objectives.
 The focus of the Restorative Dentistry specialty is to work with other dental, medical and surgical specialists and other clinical associates, to provide and support the integrated management and oral rehabilitation of patients with complex treatment needs.

 Periodontics or Periodontology is the division of dentistry that deals with the management of the tissues surrounding and supporting the teeth, especially the gums.
 Gum cure is essential to prevent tooth loss.
 Common periodontal processes include scaling and root development, periodontal surgery, dental implants, and cosmetic techniques such as crown lengthening, soft tissue grafts, and ridge augmentation.